-As a feminist advocate, strategist, grantmaker, and storyteller for communities and organisations, I have led initiatives nationally in India and the United States, regionally across the global South, and internationally for over 20 years.
-I am committed to amplifying voices ‘from the margins’ in both virtual and physical worlds, while unpacking issues of power, privilege, and access (including my own).
+As a feminist organiser, strategist, resource mobilizer, and storyteller for communities and organisations, I have led initiatives in India, across the Global South and internationally for over 25 years, to collectively create feminist presents and futures of love, justice, and liberation.
+I am committed to amplifying voices ‘from the margins’ in both virtual and physical worlds, while unpacking issues of power, privilege, and access (including my own as an anti-caste savarna/dominant caste woman).

 In other avatars while based in the United States, I was Chief Grantmaking Officer at the Wikimedia Foundation from 2012-2015, creating and then heading the Grantmaking department (now Community Engagement).
 We supported Wikimedia communities worldwide in their efforts to create and enable free and open knowledge.
 Before that, I was the Regional Program Director for Asia and the Pacific Islands, at the Global Fund for Women, resourcing women’s rights organisations and feminist movements across the largest region of the world.